What the 2019 IRS Mileage Rate means for your company

 And, of course, the inverse is true.
 If fuel costs were falling, if vehicle costs remained low and insurance rates dropped, the IRS rate would likely drop.
 But they aren’t, they haven’t and they won’t so the 2019 IRS mileage rate is likely to rise.
 Historically, the largest increase was by 8.0¢, from 50.5¢ to 58.5¢, in 2008.
 The largest decrease?
 A drop of 5.0¢, from 55.0¢ to 50.0¢, in 2010.
 Though we’re more likely to see a boost in the mileage rate, it’s unlikely to be a historic rise.

-What should your company do to prepare for the 2019 IRS Mileage Rate?
+What should your company do now the 2019 IRS Mileage Rate is out?

 - Some mobile workers are unfairly under reimbursed for business mileage, while those who drive more are over reimbursed.